May 17, 2025 — 13 minute read

 Common Reasons Pending Sales Don’t Cross the Finish Line

-- The buyer’s mortgage financing falls through
+The buyer’s mortgage financing falls through

 Before you think too seriously about buying a house, you should contact a lender and get pre-qualified or pre-approved for a mortgage.
 This will help you understand just how much house you can afford.
 Pre-approval requires a bit more information and effort, but it also carries more weight.
 In either case, your lender will provide you with a letter indicating they’re prepared to loan you the money.

 However, neither pre-qualification or pre-approval is a guarantee of a loan.
-If you’re a buyer and your financial situation changes—like if you lose your job, acquire more debt, or your credit score changes—you may not be approved for your loan.
+If you’re a buyer and your financial situation changes, like if you lose your job, acquire more debt, or your credit score changes, you may not be approved for your loan.
 Even if interest rates change, your loan qualifications may change, too.
 If there’s a financing contingency in your contract, both buyer and seller will be able to walk away without repercussions.

 If you think your loan fell through because of discrimination based on your race, religion, sex, marital status, use of public assistance, national origin, disability, or age, that’s illegal.
-You should file a report with the Consumer Financial Protection Bureau or the U.S. Department of Housing and Urban Development. - The home inspection turns up major damage.
+You should file a report with the Consumer Financial Protection Bureau or the U.S. Department of Housing and Urban Development.

 Your dream home may look perfect, but you’d be surprised how many nasty surprises might be lurking under its exterior.
 That’s why most contracts have a home inspection contingency which protects the buyer if the inspection turns up extensive damage.
 If there’s major damage to address, like foundation issues or if the house needs a new roof, the buyer can ask the homeowner to make those repairs.
 As an alternative, the seller could offer the buyer the money to make the fix as a credit at the closing.
 If the homeowner refuses or if the damage is just too much for the buyer to bear, it can cause the pending sale to fall through.

 A specific kind of damage to keep in mind is that caused by termites or carpenter ants.
 These pesky pests can cause serious damage to a home by eating its wooden elements, which is why most lenders actually require a termite inspection before they’ll approve the loan.
-If they find termite damage, that in itself could cause them to cancel the loan. - The appraisal is lower than the sale price.
+If they find termite damage, that in itself could cause them to cancel the loan.

 The lender will appraise the home before approving the loan, which means they’ll evaluate the value of the property.
 This is determined by inspecting the home, as well as comparing it to similar houses.
 Your lender wants to make sure the house is worth at least what you’re paying for it so that if they have to repossess the house, they’ll be able to recoup their losses.

-Sometimes—especially in a seller’s market, when home prices are driven up by competition and even bidding wars—the appraisal will come in below the price being offered for the home.
+Sometimes when home prices are driven up by competition and even bidding wars the appraisal will come in below the price being offered for the home.
 When this happens, the bank or lender can decline the loan, or they may require the buyer to pay the difference.
 If the buyer can’t do so, the pending sale will fail.
-In this case, the buyer can use a financing contingency to walk away without losing their earnest money. - The buyer can’t sell their old home.
+In this case, the buyer can use a financing contingency to walk away without losing their earnest money.

 While this is great for buyers, it’s a risk for sellers because there’s basically no guarantee these buyers will purchase your home.
 If their existing home fails to sell in the allotted time, they can walk away from your house scot-free.
-If you’re a seller considering a contract with a home sale contingency, it might be helpful to research the average Days on Market in the area to estimate how quickly their home will sell. - There are issues with the title.
+If you’re a seller considering a contract with a home sale contingency, it might be helpful to research the average Days on Market in the area to estimate how quickly their home will sell.

 Before your lender will approve your loan, they’ll want to make sure the home’s title is squeaky clean.
 The lender will require that a title company research the property to ensure it’s in good shape and there are no outstanding liens (meaning the seller owes someone money, and the house is being held against that debt) or judgments (a similar situation in which a judge has ordered a debt be paid and the property is held until the debt is satisfied).
 A lien or judgment may show up on a house title if the owner hasn’t paid property taxes, for example, or if a contractor they used to work on the house is still owed money.